vitaut/vitaut.net/_posts/2015-03-13-reliable-detection-of-strerror-variants.md

 kind of an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), you are totally out of luck.
-The man page of [`strerror_r`](http://linux.die.net/man/3/strerror_r) gives this beatiful condition that you can check to see if XSI-compliant is provided:
+The man page of [`strerror_r`](http://linux.die.net/man/3/strerror_r) gives this beatiful condition that you can check to see if XSI-compliant versionis provided:

 {% highlight c++ %}
 (_POSIX_C_SOURCE >= 200112L || _XOPEN_SOURCE >= 600) && ! _GNU_SOURCE